The Masters School is committed to making an exceptional education accessible to a diverse community of students.

-The Masters School has a robust Financial Aid budget.
+The Masters School has a robust financial aid budget.
 However, each year, we have more families of need apply than we have budget available.
-To be eligible for consideration for need-based Financial Aid, you must complete an application by January 5, 2019 for returning families and January 15, 2019 for new families.
-We will communicate decisions about Financial Aid in your admission notification packet.
+To be eligible for consideration for need-based financial aid, returning families must complete an application by January 5, 2019 and new families must complete an application by January 15, 2019.
+We will communicate decisions about financial aid in your admission notification packet.

 Click on the prompt to begin your Parents' Financial Statement (PFS).
 You only need to complete one PFS even if you have several children applying to our school.
 The Masters School code is 4948.

 You will be given a username and password that will allow you to return to your PFS at a later date before submitting it.
 Your information will be secure.

 You will be given instructions about submitting backup documents.
 We require your two most recent tax returns and your PFS.

 Note: If you apply for financial aid online, your information will be delivered accurately, quickly and securely to our school, allowing us to make a quicker decision about your eligibility for Financial Aid.

 Families wishing to participate in financial aid must submit a financial aid application and supporting documents annually by the required deadlines of January 5, 2019 for returning families and January 15, 2019 for new applicant families.
 These required documents consist of your two most recent tax returns, a Personal Financial Statement (PFS) submitted through the School and Student Services for Financial Aid (SSS) website: sss.nais.org (school code of 4948), and a signed copy of IRS Form 4506 (www.irs.gov).
 The Admission Office is available to help with the completion of these forms.
 Please call 914-479-6420 for assistance.